MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-connection-settings.png "Get data connection settings")

-- 2.From the list of available entities, select the entity that you want to load. **In this step you can also perform transformation on the data.** For example, if you are ingesting data from CSV file and the first row has headers then you can use the **Transform Table** tab to select that transformation as shown below:
+2. From the list of available entities, select the entity that you want to load. **In this step you can also perform transformation on the data.** For example, if you are ingesting data from CSV file and the first row has headers then you can use the **Transform Table** tab to select that transformation as shown below:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-transform-table.png "Get data transform table")